guy-allouche/quartz/content/Actions.md

 You can spend your action to gain an additional bonus action on your turn.
 You can also spend `6` Stamina to gain an additional bonus action on your turn - you can do this only once per turn.

-Listed in no particular order are a list of bonus actions that all creatures have access to:
+Listed in no particular order, these are bonus actions that all creatures have access to:
 #### 🏃Move
 Your character starts with a speed based on your ancestry, usually 40 feet.
 This represents the distance you can move using this Bonus Action.
 Movement is usually reduced based on the armor you’re wearing.